Medical Conditions & Medicine Administration

 ALLERGY & ANAPHYLAXIS TREATMENT CARE PLAN

 This form should be filled in if your child is in need of treatment for their allergies, also a copy from either the consultant/hospital to clarify their allergies/treatments.
-Medication should be provided along with the care plan.
+Medication should be provided along with the care plan and handed into the office.

 CARE PLAN (Long term medical condition with or without medication)